MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Preliminary

 \subsection{Agglomerative Hierarchical Clustering}

 An essential part of our methodology is hierarchical clustering~\cite{johnson1967hierarchical}.
 Hierarchical clustering is an algorithm that clusters input samples into different clusters based on the proximity matrix of samples.
 The proximity matrix contains the distance between each cluster.
-The agglomerative hierarchical clustering is a bottom-up approach, starting from assigning each data sample to its own group and merge the pairs of clusters that have the smallest distance to move up until there is only a single cluster left.
+Agglomerative hierarchical clustering is a bottom-up approach.
+It starts by assigning each data sample to its own group and merges the pairs of clusters that have the smallest distance to move up until there is only a single cluster left.